mohankumargupta/icecast/README.md

 Certain radio stations and live streams won't play on a device like a Google Home Mini, especially those HLS streams with a URL ending in m3u8 .

+A possible solution is to push those streams to a streaming server like Icecast that is on the local network, then send the generated media URL on the Icecast server to the Google Home Mini.

 ## Features

 - starts an Icecast server
+- access to Icecast's admin page through Home Assistant Sidebar menu.
-- can configure multiple input streams
-- uses ffmpeg to publish input streams to the streaming server
+- can pre-configure multiple input streams to be pushed to the Icecast server.
-- users can list the input streams as well as their corresponding mountpoints on the streaming server via the addon's configuration page.

 - Media URLs are then are available on the client device in the following form:
   **http://<HA_IP_ADDRESS>:8000/<MOUNTPOINT>**